 /var/ossec/etc/ossec.conf

 .
-You can do this by specifying the path to the list within the <ruleset>
+You can do this by specifying the path to the list within the<ruleset>

-block:... <ruleset> <list>etc/lists/doge-big-balls-ransomware</list> <ruleset> ...
+... <ruleset> <list>etc/lists/doge-big-balls-ransomware</list> <ruleset> ...

 doge_big_balls_ransomware_rules.xml

-directory:# touch /var/ossec/etc/rules/doge_big_balls_ransomware_rules.xml
+# touch /var/ossec/etc/rules/doge_big_balls_ransomware_rules.xml

 /var/ossec/etc/rules/doge_big_balls_ransomware_rules.xml

-file:<group name="doge_big_ball,ransomware,"> <rule id="100020" level="10"> <if_sid>61613</if_sid> <field name="win.eventdata.image" type="pcre2">(?i)[C-Z]:.*\\\\.*.exe</field> <field name="win.eventdata.targetFilename" type="pcre2">(?i)[C-Z]:.*.\\\\DbgLog.sys</field> <description>A log file $(win.eventdata.targetFilename) was created to log the output of the reconnaissance activities of the DOGE Big Balls ransomware.
+<group name="doge_big_ball,ransomware,"> <rule id="100020" level="10"> <if_sid>61613</if_sid> <field name="win.eventdata.image" type="pcre2">(?i)[C-Z]:.*\\\\.*.exe</field> <field name="win.eventdata.targetFilename" type="pcre2">(?i)[C-Z]:.*.\\\\DbgLog.sys</field> <description>A log file $(win.eventdata.targetFilename) was created to log the output of the reconnaissance activities of the DOGE Big Balls ransomware.
 Suspicious activity detected.</description> <mitre> <id>T1486</id> </mitre> </rule> <rule id="100021" level="8" timeframe="300" frequency="2"> <if_sid>61603</if_sid> <list field="win.eventdata.commandLine" lookup="match_key">etc/lists/doge-big-balls-ransomware</list> <description>The command $(win.eventdata.commandLine) is executed for reconnaissance activities.
 Suspicious activity detected.</description> <options>no_full_log</options> </rule> <!-- Ransom note file creation --> <rule id="100022" level="15" timeframe="300" frequency="2"> <if_sid>61613</if_sid> <field name="win.eventdata.image" type="pcre2">(?i)[C-Z]:.*\\\\.*.exe</field> <field name="win.eventdata.targetFilename" type="pcre2">(?i)[C-Z]:.*.\\\\readme.txt</field> <description>DOGE Big Balls ransom note $(win.eventdata.targetFilename) has been created in multiple directories.
 Possible DOGE Big Balls ransomware detected.</description> <mitre> <id>T1486</id> </mitre> </rule> <rule id="100023" level="15" timeframe="300" frequency="2" ignore="100"> <if_matched_sid>100020</if_matched_sid> <if_sid>100021</if_sid> <description>Possible DOGE Big Balls ransomware detected.</description> <mitre> <id>T1486</id> </mitre> </rule> </group>

 Where: